Yurihaia/mc-nbt-paths/README.md

 children: OBJECT.
 The sub nodes in `type` is "compound"
     **a node**: OBJECT.
 A child node.
 See *Node*
 item: OBJECT.
 The object type if `type` is "list".
 See *Node*
-use-context: BOOLEAN.
-If the parser should use context to see what ref to use next.
-context: OBJECT.
-A object containing references to pass to the context manager
-	entity_id: STRING.
-A ref to the string that specifies what entity to use
 ```